w3f/General-Grants-Program/README.md

 1. **Follow up**
    * Once progress has started, the W3F will want to have follow up conversations to see how the project is progressing.
    * To help to speed up the milestone evaluation process, take a look at the [Milestone Deliverables Guidelines](./grants/milestone-deliverables-guidelines.md)

-### Who we are interested in funding

-* Individuals
-  * Developers, anyone in the community
-  * Note: all contracts need to be signed with legal entities (e.g. an LLC / Ltd).
-* Companies/Teams
-  * Established teams with a track record
-* Researchers
-  * Universities/Professors

 ## :mailbox_with_mail: RFP Suggestion
 If you think that we should sponsor the development of certain tools/projects related to **Polkadot**, **Kusama** and/or **Substrate** that aren't in the [Polkadot Stack](./grants/polkadot_stack.md) then feel free to submit an RFP suggestion using the process described below.
 We're particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.
 We will review your proposal and if we believe it’s useful, we will create an RFP based on your idea and try to find teams to work on it.